treyisrael7/finsight/README.md

-# FinLingo 🎯💰
+# FinSight 🎯💰

 > **Note:** This is currently an in-progress build.
 Features and functionality are being actively developed.

-FinLingo is a gamified platform for learning financial literacy, inspired by Duolingo.
-Make learning about money fun and engaging!
+FinSight is an interactive chatbot designed to provide personalized financial advice and insights.
+Get instant answers to your financial questions and make informed decisions about your portfolio!

 ## Features

-Currently Implemented:

-- 📱 Mobile-responsive design
-- 📚 Basic learning interface
-- 🎯 Simple progress tracking

-Planned Features:
+Planned Implementations:

-- 🎮 More interactive learning exercises
-- 🏆 Achievement system
-- 👥 Social features and leaderboards
+- 💬 Interactive chatbot for financial advice
-- 📈 Advanced progress analytics
+- 📈 Portfolio insights and recommendations
+- 📚 Access to financial resources and articles

 ## Tech Stack